freedomofpress/securedrop-docs/docs/admin/installation/prepare_servers.rst

 .. _SHA256SUMS: https://releases.ubuntu.com/24.04/SHA256SUMS
 .. _SHA256SUMS.gpg: https://releases.ubuntu.com/24.04/SHA256SUMS.gpg

-Verify the Ubuntu Installation Media
+Verify the Ubuntu installation media
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You should verify the Ubuntu image you downloaded hasn't been modified by